vazexqi/vazexqi.github.com/_posts/2013-04-20-javascript-tools-in-coursera.md

 category: posts
 ---

-As instructors, we usually need to provide simple, yet useful auxiliary tools for our courses.
-Auxiliary tools include specialized math calculators, visualizations, etc. Such tools enhance the learning process and provide students with new avenues to experiment and try things out.
+As instructors, we usually need to provide simple, yet useful, auxiliary tools for our courses.
+Auxiliary tools include specialized math calculators, visualizations, etc for a small part of the course material.
+Such tools enhance the learning process and provide students with new ways to experiment and try things out.
 In traditional courses, such tools are usually made available in the form of applications that students run.
 Sometimes these applications require specific versions of operating systems, frameworks or libraries.
-There is the implicit assumption that the students will have access to computing resources, e.g., their own machines or lab computers that are capable of running those applications.
-In an online learning environment such as Coursera with tens of thousands of students, one cannot assume that all students have access to the same computing resources. _What is the best way to implement and deploy such tools?_
+There is the assumption that the students will have access to computing resources, e.g., their own machines or lab computers that are capable of running those applications.
+In an online learning environment such as Coursera with tens of thousands of students, we cannot assume that all students have access to the same computing resources. _What is the best way to implement and deploy such tools?_

 There are several solutions.
 We could choose only to use applications that run on all major operating systems.
 For instance, we could ask